minami110/godot-signal-extensions/README.md

 	.subscribe(func(_x): print("pressed"))
 ```

 Converts Godot signals into reactive Observable streams.
-It supports signals with 0 to 8 arguments.
+Now supports unlimited arguments using Godot 4.5+ variadic arguments.
 If the signal has 0 arguments, it is converted to `Unit`.
 For signals with 2 or more arguments, the values are converted into an Array.

 ```gdscript
 # Multi-argument signal example